 And then there's the roads... we can't think of anywhere you get such a variety of tarmac, and so much opportunity to get into an all-day bend-swinging groove.
 Generally, the list of required papers/kit is the same as for the rest of the EU, but you also need…

 There are quite a few other peculiarities and things to watch out for in Spain, including new urban speed limits and rules – see our full guide to riding in Spain here.

 Whatever country you visit, always respect the locals

-Ireland: The Emerald Isle is in the EU, and we're not, so most of the same advice applies as elsewhere in the EU, right down to needing a GB sticker.
+The Emerald Isle is in the EU, and we're not, so most of the same advice applies as elsewhere in the EU.
 But bizarrely you don't necessarily need a passport – your photocard driving licence should suffice.
 We'd take a passport anyway, just in case.

 Once there, you'll find beautiful scenery, friendly people, lovely winding roads (but beware wildlife, farm animals and agricultural vehicles – it's not a place to go fast) and good beer.
 Well worth the trip.